jenkins-x/jx-tutorial/tutorials/install-jx-on-gke/lesson.md

 ### Configure your cluster

-JX will then prompt you for the basic configuration options for your cluster, such as:
+JX will then provide you with defaults for the basic configuration options for your cluster.
+You will be prompted to make some selections, for example:

-* What type of cluster would you like to create - recommended `Zonal`
 * Google Cloud Zone - select a zone that is near to you

+The defaults provided include:
+* A generated name for your cluster
+* Cluster type `Zonal`
-* Google Cloud Machine Type - recommended `n1-standard-2`
+* Machine type - `n1-standard-2`
-* Minimum number of Nodes - recommended `3`
+* Minimum number of Nodes - `3`
-* Maximum number of Nodes - recommended `5`
+* Maximum number of Nodes - `5`
-* Would you like use preemptible VMs - recommended `No`
+* Use of preemptible VMs - `No`
-* Would you like to access Google Cloud Storage / Google Container Registry - recommended `No`
+* Access Google Cloud Storage / Google Container Registry - `Yes`
-* Would you like to enable Kaniko for building container images - recommended `No`
-* (Optional) Would you like to enable Cloud Build, Container Registry & Container Analysis APIs - recommended `No`
+* Enable Cloud Build, Container Registry & Container Analysis APIs - `Yes`

-### Creating the cluster

-Once the cluster is created, you will be prompted for some configuration options:

-* Install Ingress Controller - recommended `Yes`
-* Domain Configuration - recommended `Use the default`
+* Enable Kaniko for building container images - `No`

+Your cluster < name > in < zone > should be created for you. 🎉

 ### GitHub connectivity